Canop/broot/website/docs/input.md

 ![fuzzy](img/20200526-input-fuzzy-rm.png)

-## A search followed by a command taking an argument:
+## Search followed by a command taking an argument

 `re mv ../regex.rs`

 ![fuzzy](img/20200526-input-fuzzy-mv.png)

-## A full text search
+## Full text search

 In this case with an escaped space: